Chhattisgarh State Power Generation Company

-Chhattisgarh State Power Generation Company Limited is the electricity generation company of the Government of Chhattisgarh state in India.
+Chhattisgarh State Power Distribution Company Limited (formerly Chhattisgarh State Power Generation Company Limited) is the electricity generation company of the Government of Chhattisgarh state in India.

 History

 Chhattisgarh State Electricity Board was formed in accordance with the Section 5 of the Electricity Supply Act 1948 as per the Notification published in the gazette of the Government of Chhattisgarh dated 15 November 2000.
 Chhattisgarh State Electricity Board (CSEB) became functional w.e.f.
 01.12.2000.

 Chhattisgarh State Electricity Board has been reorganized into five companies in accordance with the provisions contained in the Section 131-134 of Electricity Act 2003 by the Govt. of Chhattisgarh.

-Thus Chhattisgarh State Power Generation Company Limited became functional w.e.f.
+Thus Chhattisgarh State Power Distribution Company Limited became functional w.e.f.
 01.01.2009.

 Generation capacity

 The installed capacity as of 31.07.2010 was 1924.7 MW comprising 1786 MW from coal-based thermal and 138.70 MW from hydroelectric power stations. and some 6 MW is coming from co-generation sources.